zalless/modern-cpp-training/training-2018/presentation.md

 ```
 ]
 .col-6[
-- Compiler generates two different function bodies which `if` or `else` branch
+- Compiler generates two different function bodies with `if` or `else` branch
   applicable to the substituted type
 - No dead code
 ]